 Lead-Acid:

 If you choose lead-acid batteries, you need to understand the different types.
 There are multiple types of lead-acid batteries.
 If this is your choice, get the right one.
-Don’t get the wrong one; it won’t last very long.
+Engine-starting batteries won’t last long if they are used as deep-discharge batteries.

-Lead-acid batteries have been the gold standard in battery design for the last hundred and 150 years.
+Lead-acid batteries have been the gold standard in battery design for 150 years.
 But they have their limits.
 If you see a battery with cold cranking amps or CCR followed by a number, it is not a deep-cycle battery.
-You need to understand that there is no such thing as a combination battery.
+Instead, the design is an engine-starting battery.
+There is no such thing as a combination battery.
 Making a battery that excels both in engine starting and long slow discharge is impossible.

-Starting batteries are great for starting an engine, but very poor batteries are used to operate the house system.
-Make this error (all because battery manufacturers are lying to you).
-You will end up replacing your batteries way before they would have lasted if they had truly been intended to operate the house side of the RV.
-See why understanding batteries is important.
+Starting batteries are great for starting an engine but horrible choices for operating the house system.
+Make this error (all because battery manufacturers lie to you).
+You will end up replacing your batteries way before they would have lasted if they had indeed been intended to operate the house side of the RV.
+See why understanding batteries is essential.

 True deep-cycle lead-acid batteries can be flooded with Lead Acid, Absorbed Gas Mat (AGM), or Lithium Iron Phosphate.
 Both types of lead-acid batteries work the same way; both have liquid.
 With a flooded lead-acid battery, you can add distilled water to replace the water that evaporates.
 Both lead-acid batteries create energy in the same way.
 Sealed lead-acid AGM batteries have a longer life and never need filling.

-True deep-cycle lead-acid batteries unwillingly give up their energy.
-CCR batteries give large boosts followed by inactivity and frequent recharging.
-Both hate being overcharged, which will cut their expected life by two-thirds.
+Actual deep-cycle lead-acid batteries unwillingly give up their energy quickly.
+Engine-starting batteries give lots of energy quickly, followed by inactivity, and immediately need recharging.
+All lead-acid batteries need frequent recharging to 100%.
+Both engine-starting and deep-discharge batteries hate being overcharged or over-discharged, which will cut their expected life by two-thirds.

 Correct battery choice is critical.
 Don’t put a starting battery where a deep-cycle battery is needed.
-The other consideration is the battery’s energy density, which is a question of energy per pound.
+Another consideration is the battery’s energy density, which is energy per pound.

 Lithium

 So, what is the answer if lead acid is not an option?
 The answer is lithium IRON phosphate.
-Notice that a slight difference, lithium iron is not the same as lithium ION.
+Notice the slight difference: Lithium IRON is not the same as lithium ION.
 The chemistry of lithium iron phosphate is the most stable of lithium-based batteries.
 Lithium iron phosphate avoids the fire problems that lithium-ion has experienced and is made so apparent on the news.
 Understanding this aspect of batteries is very critical.

 The benefits of lithium iron phosphate batteries